franticspider/TryingTravis/README.md

 Maybe step 2 is always manual - I need to understand more clearly about branches and merges on my own project (although I got the hang of doing it in industry, that was part of a wider devops program).

+## Troubleshooting

+### Bug?
+I've noticed is that if the `.travis.yml` file is the only thing that's updated, travis-ci website doesn't pick up the change

+This is not the case! to fix:

+- Click on "more options"->requests on the r.h.s. of the web page - this will show the history of your builds.
+It has comments in the right hand column, and if there's a problem with the yml file, it flags 'could not parse'
+- you can check the yaml syntax at http://www.yamllint.com/ to try and find the bug
+- in this case the problem was that the line `-sudo apt-get install -qq cppcheck` should have had a space between the `-` and the command to read `- sudo apt-get install -qq cppcheck`.